 Page ContentA Background to Carnival in Barcelona and Catalunya.

-The final week of the celebrations is marked by 'Fat Thursday' ('Jueves Lardero') 27 February and ends the following week 5 March with a traditional ceremony in which sardines are buried to symbolise the beginning of the fast.
+The week of the celebrations is marked by 'Fat Thursday' ('Jueves Lardero') 12 February and ends on Ash Wednesday the following week 18 February with a traditional ceremony in which sardines are buried to symbolise the beginning of the fast.

 Depending on the town or city, different places have their major party on different days (see below for more details).
 However, there is often a large street parade known as the Gran Rua de Carnival on the Saturday of the celebrations.